Regional MIC branches in other regional cities will cease providing services as of March 31, 2024.

 Working in another EU/EEA country

-1. If I am granted temporary refuge in Slovakia, I can only work in Slovakia.
+- If I am granted temporary refuge in Slovakia, I can only work and do business in Slovakia.
 If I decide to work in another country, I will first check the rules for entry and employment with the competent authorities in that country.

 UA: Інформація і допомога - ситуація в Україні - ця стаття доступна українською мовою

-Entry in Slovakia • After entering Slovakia • Temporary refuge (the easiest form of protection for people fleeing the war) Foreigners' Police • Employment • NEW: Healthcare • Schooling • NEW: Accommodation and other forms of help • Free transport • Financial assistance • IOM Ukraine • Repatriation to other countries • Information on conditions of entry into other countries neighbouring Ukraine • Information on entry conditions to other EU countries • More information and contacts
+Entry in Slovakia • After entering Slovakia • NEW: Temporary refuge (the easiest form of protection for people fleeing the war) • NEW: Foreigners' Police • NEW: Employment and business • Healthcare • Schooling • NEW: Accommodation and other forms of help • Financial assistance • IOM Ukraine • Repatriation to other countries • Information on conditions of entry into other countries neighbouring Ukraine • Information on entry conditions to other EU countries • More information and contacts

 Conversation guide "First Aid in Slovak"